hoangph271/code-challenge/src/problem5/README.md

 ## Notes

-Authentication & authorization are intentionally left out — they require proper setup (user model, session/token handling, permissions) that's outside the scope of this exercise, which focuses on the CRUD and persistence layer.
+Authentication & authorization are intentionally left out: they require proper setup (user model, session/token handling, permissions) that's outside the scope of this exercise, which focuses on the CRUD and persistence layer.